philsdbm/generator-angular-fullstack-crud-local/README.md

 ```

 Next, create a config.json file to drive the crud generation.
 The angular-fullstack-crud generator comes with an example file, config.json.
 The only update required within this example is to correctly set the 'appName' property to whateve your angular-fullstack application is named.
 Here is an example of what this config might look like:

+adding ';hidden' at the end of value hides it from the list view
+using "member": "MongooseReferenceCmbName:Member" will appear as 'Smith, John Doe'

 ```json
 {